Many self builders want to know how to build an oak frame home — and for good reason.

 Most oak frame suppliers have in-house architects and designers and between you can come up with a design that suits your needs and your budget.

 Once you have decided on a design, the structural load of the frame will be calculated.
 This is usually best handled by your oak frame supplier or an engineer with specific oak frame experience.
-Foundation type is dependent on ground conditions too.
+Your foundation system is dependent on ground conditions too.

 Some frame companies offer the foundations as part of the service as it can be beneficial to have one set of people responsible for both elements which are interlinked.